bjoernalbers/diceware-wordlist-german/README.md

 ## About the included words

-Each word has been manually checked to be easy to remember and office-friendly (not vulgar, offensive, religious or with negative connotations).
+Each word has been manually checked to be familiar and office-friendly (not vulgar, offensive, religious or with negative connotations).
 The words also meet these formal conditions: